foldl/mimicsocks/README.md

     then manipluates packages size and delay to make them follow a randomly-choosen distribution.

-    Package size may follow one of these distributions: uniform and Gaussian.
-Package delay may follow one of these distributions: uniform, Gaussian and exponential.
+    Package size may follow one of these distributions: constant, uniform or Gaussian.
+    Package delay may follow one of these distributions: constant, uniform, Gaussian or exponential.

     This node does not need a A<sup>-1</sup> in the other end.